 Sugar caramelizing in hot oil in a skillet.

-Step 2.
-Caramelize the sugar: Heat 2 tablespoon of oil in a deep skillet or wok over high heat.
-Add 2 teaspoon of sugar and swirl the pan around.
+Caramelize the sugar.
+Add a little bit of sugar in hot oil and swirl the pan around.
 Let the sugar turn brown and caramelized.

-Chopped Asian leek stir-frying in a wok to make Korean spicy pork.
+Chopped Asian leek stir-frying in a hot wok.

-Step 3.
-Infuse the leek (or green onion): Quickly add the chopped Asian leek (or green onion) and stir-fry for 30 seconds to infuse the oil.
+Infuse the leek in oil.
+Add the chopped Asian leek (or green onion) and stir-fry quickly to infuse the oil.

-Gochujang marinated pork bulgogi and onion placed in a skillet.
+Gochujang marinated pork and onion placed in a skillet.

-Korean spicy pork (pork bulgogi or jeyuk bokkeum) with a lettuce wrap and rice.
+Korean spicy pork bulgogi with a lettuce wrap and rice.

 Serving Suggestions

-While many Korean households serve this spicy pork bulgogi with Doenjnag Jjigae (Korean soybean paste stew) as a side dish, it’s not a necessity.
+While many Korean households pair jeyuk bokkeum (pork bulgogi) with doenjnag jjigae (Korean soybean paste stew), it’s not mandatory.
 The choice is yours!

 Spicy Korean pork stir-fry is served with rice and lettuce.